-Dr. Miller will want to review the medical and dental forms and any findings with you.
+Dr. Shetty will want to review the medical and dental forms and any findings with you.
 She will also discuss diet, nutrition, habits and appropriate oral hygiene techniques for your child.
 The primary concern in very young children is “Early Childhood Caries” also known as “baby bottle tooth decay”.
 This can be avoided with early prevention and supervised home care.
-Dr. Miller will discuss your child’s risk of dental decay at this first visit.
+Dr. Shetty will discuss your child’s risk of dental decay at this first visit.

 - arriving a few minutes early to allow your child to play and become familiar with our office